Claudia Goldin: Political views

+In December 2018, Goldin commented on growing political divide by citing historical rises in unrest during periods of increased income and wealth inequality, and claims from 1894 that income taxes would begin a war between the rich and the poor.

-In June 2024, 16 Nobel Prize in Economics laureates, including Goldin, signed an open letter arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.
+In June 2024, 16 Nobel Prize in Economics laureates, including Goldin, signed an open letter arguing that Donald Trump's fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.

 In 2025, Goldin said she was concerned about the administration of Donald Trump removing and misusing government data.